Gajol/IT-Notes/Notes/Application/Architecture/FundamentsofSWArch-OReilly/01FundamentalsOfSoftwareArchitecture.md

 ## Process Measures
 Some architectural characteristics (e.g., agility) intersect with software development processes.
 Agility can be decomponsed into features such as testability, observability and deployability:
 - testability: Testability is measurable through code coverage tools for virtually all platforms that assess the completeness of testing
-- observabilty: Observability is tooling or a technical solution that allows teams to actively debug their system.
+- observability: Observability is tooling or a technical solution that allows teams to actively debug their system.
 Observability is based on exploring properties and patterns not defined in advance.
 [Google - DevOps measurement - Monitoring and Observability](https://cloud.google.com/architecture/devops/devops-measurement-monitoring-and-observability)
 - deployability: Teams can measure deployability via a variety of metrics: percentage of successful to failed deployments, how long deployments take, issues/bugs raised by deployments, and a host of others

 [See Neal Ford's Presentation with List of Quality Attributes](http://nealford.com/downloads/Evolutionary_Architectures_by_Neal_Ford.pdf)